The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Dataset Description

-The Pushshift dataset~\cite{pushshift} is the most comprehensive public dataset to date, encompassing over 27,000 chats from various countries.
+The Pushshift dataset~\cite{baumgartner_pushshift_2020} is the most comprehensive publicly available dataset to date, encompassing over 27,000 chats from various countries.
 Of these, 78 chats (1.3\%) overlap with the \textit{Schwurbelarchiv}.
-None of the excluded dump chats in the \textit{Schwurbelarchiv} are present in the Pushshift dataset.
-This low overlap is likely due to linguistic and regional differences in the selection criteria: while the \textit{Schwurbelarchiv} and datasets by~\citet{zehring} and~\citet{mohrthesis} focus on German-speaking chats, the Pushshift dataset has a more global scope.
-In addition, the temporal scope of data collection between the Pushshift data set (2015-2019) and the \textit{Schwurbelarchiv} (2016-2022) differs substantially.
+None of the excluded dump chats in the \textit{Schwurbelarchiv} are present in the Pushshift dataset either.
+This low overlap is likely due to linguistic and regional differences in the selection criteria: while the \textit{Schwurbelarchiv} and datasets by~\citet{zehring_german_2023} and~\citet{golovin2026teragram} focus on German-speaking chats, the Pushshift dataset has a more global scope.
+In addition, the temporal scope of data collection between the Pushshift dataset (2015-2019) and the \textit{Schwurbelarchiv} (2015-2022) differs substantially.

 Table~\ref{tab:overlap} summarizes the number of chats in each dataset and their overlap with the \textit{Schwurbelarchiv}, reported both in absolute numbers and as a percentage of \textit{Schwurbelarchiv} chats.
-Furthermore, the overlap between the~\citet{zehring} and~\citet{mohrthesis} datasets is 369 chats, corresponding to 66\% and 1.6\% of the content of each of these datasets, respectively.
-A total of 102 chats are present in all three data sets.
-Additionally, 39 chats are shared between the~\citet{mohrthesis} and Pushshift datasets, while no chats overlap between the datasets by~\citet{zehring} and Pushshift.
+Furthermore, the overlap between the~\citet{zehring_german_2023} and German-language subset of the~\citet{golovin2026teragram} datasets is 369 chats, corresponding to 66\% and 1.6\% of the content of each of these datasets, respectively.
+A total of 102 chats are present in all three datasets.
+Additionally, 39 chats are shared between the subset of the~\citet{golovin2026teragram} and Pushshift datasets, while no chats overlap between the datasets by~\citet{zehring_german_2023} and Pushshift.

+Lastly, we compared the \textit{Schwurbelarchiv} dataset with the channels and groups monitored by the \textit{Machine Against the Rage} initiative by \textit{BAG Gegen Hass im Netz} \cite{machinerage2024}, which shows network patterns of forwarded messages within the ideological spectrum of conspiracy theories and extremism.
+We found an overlap of 212 chats with the Schwurbelarchiv.
+The initiative's monitoring begins right after the observation period in September 2022 and therefore allows for contextualization of these groups' further embeddedness in the German speaking Telegram network.